dinklang/Fixr/README.md

-# Fixr - OBD2 Error Code Diagnosis and Parts Finder
+# FIXR - OBD2 Error Code Diagnosis and Parts Scanner

-Fixr is a web application designed to assist users in diagnosing OBD2 error codes from their vehicles and providing potential causes along with links to purchase the required car parts to fix the issue.
+Fixr is a web application designed to assist users in diagnosing OBD2 error codes wirelessly from their vehicles and providing potential causes along with links to purchase the required car parts to fix the issue.

 ## Table of Contents